This thread was archived. Please ask a new question if you need help.

 About the current options in Firefox to pause and resume downloads, see Where to find and manage downloaded files in Firefox under the section, How can I manage my downloaded files?

-If you have other issues with Firefox not related to downloading or saving files, I would suggest asking a new question, since the Forum rules and guidelines say,
+If you have other issues with Firefox not related to downloading or saving files, I would suggest asking a new question, since the Mozilla Support rules and guidelines say,

 Create one thread and only one thread for each subject you want to discuss.